HOME

 Choosing the gear

 There are several manufacturers, and it's probably best to start with the one recommended for your particular camera.
-Also, some come with the adapter brackets, but others (e.g. my Sony) require
+Also, some come with the adapter brackets,

-a separate investment in the bracket, too.
+but others (e.g. my Sola) require a separate, not insignificant investment in the bracket, too.

 Sony's underwater light & attachment bracket

-Sony, Sea and Sea and Fisheye make underwater video lights, using powerful halogen bulbs to get decent video up to 7 feet or so away from the subject.
-The Fisheye
+to get decent video - and stills - up to 7 feet or so away from the subject.

 Happy shooting and feel free to email me with questions.